August 22-23, Uppsala University

 Shahram Khosravi, Professor of Anthropology, Stockholm University: https://www.socant.su.se/english/research/our-researchers/shahram-khosravi

 The conference Keeping it Honest: Vulnerable Writing takes place at Uppsala University, Engelska parken the 22-23 of August with a welcoming reception in the evening of the 21st (starting at 18:30).
-You may register for the conference before 30 June by sending an email to Elinor Hållén at email@example.com
+Extended deadline: participant can register for the conference up until 31 July.
+You may register for the conference by sending an email to Elinor Hållén at email@example.com

 When you register, please provide this information